Tsukemen

-Tsukemen (つけ麺, English: "dipping noodles") is a ramen dish in Japanese cuisine consisting of noodles which are eaten after being dipped in a separate bowl of soup or broth.
+Tsukemen (つけ麺, English: "dipping noodles") is a ramen dish in Japanese cuisine consisting of noodles that are eaten after being dipped in a separate bowl of soup or broth.
 The dish was invented in 1961 by Kazuo Yamagishi, a restaurateur in Tokyo, Japan.
 Since then, the dish has become popular throughout Japan, as well as overseas in the United States.

 Tsukemen is a Japanese noodle ramen dish in Japanese cuisine consisting of separate servings of noodles and soup or broth, whereby the noodles are dipped in the soup.
 Soba and udon are some types of noodles used in the dish.
 The noodles are typically served cold, while the soup is typically served hot, which serves to season and moisten the noodles.
 The noodles can also be served at room temperature.
 Additional ingredients used in the dish are typically served atop or on the side within the dish of noodles.
-Some additional ingredients used include nori, chashu, menma, tamago and boiled eggs.
+Some additional ingredients used include nori, chashu, menma, tamagoyaki and boiled eggs.

 The soup serves as a dipping sauce, and is typically much stronger and intense in flavor compared to standard ramen broth.
 Dashi, a soup in Japanese cuisine, can be used, which is prepared using a soup base or stock that is also named "dashi."
 Some restaurants add hot water to dilute the soup at the conclusion of the meal, decreasing its strength and making it more palatable as a soup to finish the meal.